 - Majority vs minority shareholders: What are the issues faced by minority shareholders when investing in firms controlled by large blockholders?

-- Owners and creditors: How can owners hurt the creditors best interests?
+- Owners and creditors: How can owners hurt the creditors' best interests?
 What will creditors do to prevent this from happening?
 Who pays for this agency problem?

 - Shareholders vs. stakeholders: Should the company focus narrowly on "shareholder value" or should other stakeholders also be explicitly considered?
 How important are corporate social responsibility and socially responsible investing?
 What are the implications of increasing sustainability concerns, and of environmental, social and governance (ESG) ratings?
 What are the most recent developments for nonfinancial reporting, in particular reporting on sustainability issues?
 What is the impact of new "green" standards for firms and investors?
+How can "green" standards contribute to climate mitigation and adaptation?
+How do the "green" standards also include additional concerns, such as the protection of biodiversity and marine life, reducing inequality and protecting labour rights?

 - Private firms: How does the nature of the corporate governance problem differ between public (listed) and private (nonlisted) firms?
 Why do firms choose to stay private rather than go public?

 - Family firms: What are the major governance problems for firms controlled by a family?
 How can they potentially affect firm performance?
+What are the special features of family firms, and how do they contribute to the economy?
+How do those features relate to sustainability and economic inequality concerns?

 - Regulation: Should politicians interfere with corporate governance?
 For instance, does it make sense to have the Norwegian system of mandating at least 40% of each gender in the boardroom, and to ensure that 1/3 of the directors are employees?
 Why have more than 50 stock exchanges around the world issued recommendations for how to execute corporate governance?
+Why do many large corporations issue sustainability reports, and should we interpret the contents of those reports?

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.